A Las Vegas classic, Joël Robuchon Las Vegas is a treat and an amazing experience if you are foodies like us! Enjoy!

 Our last dessert course was a selection of treats from the dessert cart.
 Like the earlier bread cart, the dessert cart has a huge selection of petit fours, candies and pastries artfully displayed.
 Our main server Jen, rattled off the list of more than twenty selections, detailing ingredients and techniques used in the making of each.

 Her knowledge and enthusiasm for the food was evident throughout the meal, but she really shined when it came to dessert, as in her words “Dessert is my weakness!”
-After Mrs. Nom and I had made our selections, she noticed that our tray of desserts was not even, so Jen teasingly goaded us into adding a few of her favorites to make sure “the pictures would look good, as after all a good review is the best publicity you can get!”
+After we had made our selections, she noticed that our tray of desserts was not even, so Jen teasingly goaded us into adding a few of her favorites to make sure “the pictures would look good, as after all a good review is the best publicity you can get!”

 She also said that since I had tried the entire bread cart I should try to do the entire dessert cart as well, but I had to humbly pass as I wanted to not be in a food coma after dinner!